-Chapter by: Ann Forsyth (drafting, conceptual issues and formulae, some comment text) and Jason Zimmerman (all the terrific illustrations, most comments, GIS Steps and the GIS approach text); comment text represents discussions between Ann Forsyth, Joel Koepp, and Jason Zimmerman.
+By Ann Forsyth (drafting, conceptual issues and formulae, some comment text) and Jason Zimmerman (all the terrific illustrations, most comments, GIS Steps and the GIS approach text); comment text represents discussions between Ann Forsyth, Joel Koepp, and Jason Zimmerman.

-Compared with Version 2.0 of these protocols there are few changes, except for moving the Link-Node ratio to the end and to add an explanation to 6.2.
+Compared with version 2.0 of these protocols, there are few changes, except for moving the Link-Node ratio to the end and to add an explanation to 6.2.
 There were basically no changes between versions 2.1 and 2.2.

-Streets and paths are the routes that people generally use to move about the environment although this is not always the case as people can take short cuts and cuts-through in such environments as parks and parking lots.
+Streets and paths are the routes that people generally use to move about the environment, although this is not always the case as people can take shortcuts and cut-throughs in such environments as parks and parking lots.